Traveling in Pakistan

 It is best to set aside 3 months for the application process, just so there are no hiccups along the way and no last-minute panic setting in.
 The average time expected for visa processing is 1-2 weeks but better safe than sorry!

-Men and women are advised to cover their shoulders and legs in public.
-Women should cover their heads when entering mosques or other holy places, and when travelling in rural areas or crowded bazaars.
+Be respectful of local religion, customs, traditions, and practices.
 Avoid physical contact between men and women in public.
-Avoid eating, drinking or smoking in public during daylight hours during Ramzan (muslim holy month of fasting).
+Avoid eating, drinking, or smoking in public during daylight hours during Ramzan (Muslim holy month of fasting).

-WHO Recommended vaccinations include:
+WHO recommended vaccinations include: